flaming-archer/alluxio/docs/en/operation/Security.md

 This mode is currently experimental and should only be used in tests.

+### RPC
+Authentication is **enabled** when the authentication type is `RPC`.

+Alluxio service load all the username and password by the file which configured by the `alluxio.security.rpc-password.shadow.file` property, with a default value `/etc/alluxio/shadow`.

+A client must identify itself with a username and password to the Alluxio service.

+If the property `alluxio.security.login.username` is set on the Alluxio client, its value will be used as the login user, otherwise, the login user is inferred from the operating system user executing the client process.

+If the property `alluxio.security.login.rpc-password` is set on the Alluxio client, its value will be used as the login password, otherwise, the environment variable `ALLUXIO_USER_RPCPASSWORD` and the JVM virtual machine variable `ALLUXIO_USER_RPCPASSWORD` are checked in turn as password.
+If none is detected, it is set to null.

 ## Authorization

 The Alluxio filesystem implements a permissions model similar to the POSIX permissions model.